tmvshinde/LBM-for-Lid-Driven-Cavity/README.md

 # LBM-for-Lid-Driven-Cavity

+>Open LBM file

-Open LBM file , upload to Microsoft Visual Code and simply run C++ code.
+>Upload LBM.cpp to Microsoft Visual Code and simply run C++ code.

-Data.dat file will be represented in folder.
+>Data.dat file will be represented in folder.

-For visualisation, you can use “Tecplot” or “Preview” softwares for loading .dat file and see different kind of velocity results in terms of U,V and velocity movement.
+>For visualisation, you can use “Tecplot” or “Preview” softwares for loading .dat file and see different kind of velocity results in terms of U,V and velocity movement.